Geno Smith: Personal life

 Smith married his college girlfriend, Hayley Eastham, in July 2015.

-His son, Seven Santana Smith, named in honor of his jersey number, was born on July 17, 2019.
+They were in a long-term relationship before getting married in 2015.
+Smith and Eastham had a son, Seven Santana Smith (named after his jersey number), on July 17, 2019.
+Smith's cousin is Ohio State All-American wide receiver Jeremiah Smith.

 Smith is a Christian, frequently posting about his faith on his Twitter account.
 Prior to the 2023 NFL season, Smith told Peter King that he had adopted a pescatarian diet, having abstained from eating chicken or beef for most of the year to date.

-Smith's cousin is Ohio State All-American wide receiver Jeremiah Smith.
+On June 21, 2026, a woman posted a video on Instagram alleging that Smith had physically assaulted her.
+Soon after, an investigation was launched by police.